jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 The Production Example [Grammar](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#the-grammar) for my [Interpreter Design Pattern Series](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html) was basic.
 The Scanner extracted [Keywords and Symbols](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#keywords-and-symbols) as alphanumerics, but it didn't provide any context other than determining an identifier.
 The [Parser](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#the-parser) determined the semantic context.

 Alphanumeric identifiers could be one of three categories in my Project Example's [Domain Specific Language](https://jhumelsine.github.io/2024/03/18/interpreter-design-pattern-dsls.html) (DSL).
 The parser checked for each category in succession:
 * **Keywords** - Such as: `if`, `else`, `and`, `or` and `not`.
 These were identified and hardcoded directly in the parser.
-New keywords were added very infrequent, but a few were subsequently added.
+New keywords were added very infrequently, but a few were subsequently added.
 I was usually able to add them to the parser implementation easily.
 * **Variable/Function Names** - These were entities defined within the script executing the DSL.
 They were equivalent to variables or function names in most programming languages.
 When a new identifier was defined in the script, it along with its definition was added to a symbol table, which the parser subsequently would query.
 If a name was found in the symbol table then its definition would be used.
 * **Class Names** - The DSL defined a structural framework organizing behavior across a set of objects identified by their class names.
 Most of the real work resided in the classes.
 The DSL was the structural framework that organized objects of the class types in different configurations allowing a relatively small set of elements to exhibit a near infinite number of behaviors based upon how they were configured.
 The parser needed to create object instances for those class types.
-A [Factory](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) would have sufficied, as seen in the `switch` statement in [Factory Method](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html#factory-method), but that would mean that when a new class type was added, I would have had to update the `switch` statement in the factory used by the parser.
+A [Factory](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) would have sufficed, as seen in the `switch` statement in [Factory Method](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html#factory-method), but that would mean that when a new class type was added, I would have had to update the `switch` statement in the factory used by the parser.
 I wanted to avoid updating the parser factory each time we added a class type, and I believe we added at least 50 class types over the lifespan of the project.
 I used Prototype to acquire class named objects, and I never had to update the parser when we added a new class type.

 # Prototype
 <img src="https://i1.pickpik.com/photos/426/49/136/thumb-favorite-hand-arm-preview.jpg" alt="Thumbs Up" title="Image Source: https://www.pickpik.com/human-right-hand-thumb-sign-favorite-hand-40472" width = "30%" align="right" style="padding: 35px;">